How to Recruit for a Changing World: An Interview with Dan Black, Global Recruiting Leader at EY – Tech| Human Resources

 Here, a different program has opened doors to a previously neglected pool of talent.

 “Our Fraud Group helps companies get to the bottom of how an event happened.
-That often requires a detailed review of documentation, some of which requires intervention….
+That often requires a detailed review of documentation, some of which requires human intervention….
 So we started a neurodiversity program that hires people along the autism spectrum, people who otherwise might have difficulty fitting into a traditional work environment but happen to be perfectly suited to methodically pore over documents looking for specific keywords or entries.”

 The program has been a success: “We’ve got two centers now.”